 Draco constellation is the eighth largest constellation in the sky, and like the constellations of the Perseus family is located only in the northern hemisphere.
 In Latin, Draco means “the dragon,” and is a representation of Ladon, the Greek mythological dragon who guarded the gardens of the Hesperides.

 Also, like the dragons of the Perseus family, Draco was also cataloged by Ptolemy in the second century.
 For most people in the northern hemisphere, Draco never disappears below the horizon.

-If you know some of the major constellations of the northern hemisphere, it can help you to more easily navigate the night sky.
+If you know some of the major constellations of the northern hemisphere, it can help you to navigate the night sky more easily.

 While many people enjoy pointing out the major constellations and knowing some of the most prominent stars, there is actually a lot more to navigating the sky.
-Here are some of the essential things to know for navigating by the stars in the northern hemisphere.
+Here are some of the essential things to know for stellar navigation in the northern hemisphere.